5 Steps to getting started with mobile robots

 So you have heard the buzzing term “robots” and want to get on the bandwagon but have one or more of these questions currently bugging you:

-- How to start with robotics?
+- How to get started with robotics?

 - What are the various types of robots?